All Episodes

 I mean, what are they talking about over there?

-What is this all where does this get us here?
+What is this all, where does this get us here?

 Well, it gets us hopefully to a safer world.

-Just like this president had the courage to put six striker force groups off the coast of North Korea.
+Every country has the right to choose their capital, and this president had the courage to do it, just like this president had the courage to put six striker force groups off the coast of North Korea.

 Well, what do you think the president was saying to Kim Jong-un?

-We're gonna take out your sights.
+We're going to take out your sights.

 It's not like he had a choice.